ba88im/sohrah/README.md

 ## About

-This take-home project involves developing a simplified version of Factory's 'Project Droid,' an AI-powered system designed to transform high-level task titles into detailed, well-scoped software engineering tickets
+This take-home project involves developing a simple calorie tracker

 ## Running locally in development mode